Skip to content

 The Indian parallel.
 India's Juvenile Justice (Care and Protection of Children) Act 2015, particularly its § 15 mechanism for preliminary assessment of children aged 16-18 charged with heinous offences, reflects a parallel recognition that youth is relevant to culpability and sentencing.
 The JJ Act does not cite neuroscience explicitly, but the § 15 preliminary assessment incorporates a Children's Court consideration of the child's mental and physical capacity to commit the offence and an understanding of the consequences, a functionally similar if less scientifically grounded culpability inquiry.

-The neuroimaging-in-criminal-proceedings story begins not with fMRI or diffusion tensor imaging but with a 1982 CT scan.
+The use of neuroimaging in criminal proceedings predates fMRI and diffusion tensor imaging: the first high-profile admission of brain-scan evidence involved a 1982 CT scan.
 John Hinckley Jr. shot President Ronald Reagan on 30 March 1981, wounding him and three others.
 Hinckley's defence team introduced CT-scan evidence at his 1982 insanity trial to show that his brain exhibited signs of cerebral atrophy consistent with a diagnosis of schizophrenia.
 The prosecution contested the evidentiary weight but did not succeed in excluding the scan.
 Hinckley was acquitted by reason of insanity.

 The Hinckley case established two precedents that remain important.
 First, neuroimaging evidence can be admitted in criminal proceedings to support a mental-state defence, and its admission does not automatically mislead juries.
 Second, its admission generated immediate political reaction: the public uproar over the Hinckley verdict led directly to Congress passing the Insanity Defense Reform Act of 1984, which significantly narrowed the federal insanity defence and shifted the burden of proof to the defendant.

-The lesson of the Hinckley CT scan is therefore not merely technical.
+The significance of the Hinckley CT scan extends beyond the technical.
 Neuroimaging evidence in high-profile cases produces doctrinal reactions that reshape the law independently of the quality of the science.
 The relationship between neuroscientific evidence, jury perception, and legislative response is not linear.

 The most intensive use of individual neuroimaging in criminal proceedings has been at the capital-sentencing phase, where the constitutional requirement under Lockett v.
 Ohio (1978) and Eddings v.
 Oklahoma (1982) that the sentencer consider any mitigating evidence has opened the door to a wide range of psychological and neurological testimony.

 Brian Dugan.
-In the 2009 capital sentencing of Brian Dugan in Illinois, Kent Kiehl of the University of New Mexico conducted an fMRI scan of Dugan using a mobile MRI scanner brought to the correctional facility.
+In the 2009 capital sentencing of Brian Dugan in Illinois, Kent Kiehl of the University of New Mexico conducted an fMRI scan of Dugan at Northwestern University in Chicago, where Kiehl travelled in September 2009 to use the hospital's scanning facility.
 Kiehl testified that Dugan's brain showed structural and functional features characteristic of psychopathy: reduced grey-matter volume and reduced activity in paralimbic regions associated with emotional processing.
 The defence argued that these features reduced Dugan's moral culpability.
 The jury sentenced Dugan to death.
 The case illustrates the limits of neuroimaging mitigation: the same brain characteristics that reduce culpability (reduced capacity for emotional learning and inhibition) may simultaneously increase perceived dangerousness, a feature that aggravates rather than mitigates in capital sentencing.

 Donta Page.
-In 2009, Donta Page's Colorado capital case (People v.
-Page), neuroscientist David Eagleman testified about Page's prefrontal cortex abnormalities.
+In the Donta Page Colorado capital case, neuroscientist Adrian Raine of the University of Pennsylvania testified about Page's prefrontal cortex abnormalities, using PET scanning to show reduced activation in the ventral prefrontal cortex.
 Page had a documented history of childhood trauma, head injury, and severe neglect that the neuroimaging was intended to contextualise.
 The jury accepted the mitigation and sentenced Page to life rather than death.

 The double-edged character of neuroimaging mitigation.
 The Dugan-Page contrast illustrates a pattern documented by legal scholars including Nita Farahany (Duke University) and David Eagleman: juries and judges may respond to neuroimaging mitigation evidence in the direction it is offered (reduced culpability) or in the opposite direction (increased dangerousness, because the "broken brain" is permanent and unfixable).
 Experimental studies by Rhodes, Perlin, and colleagues have found that reactions to neuroimaging evidence in mock-jury contexts are highly variable and susceptible to framing effects.